How to Find View Your Drafts on Instagram A Step By Step Guide

 You can also add your phone number if you’d like to receive Instagram notifications via text messages – perfect for when you’re out of range of a Wi-Fi network!

-The connections between these sites allow for quick sharing of content from one channel to another — frequently within a couple of taps — allowing users to quickly post photos onto multiple social channels in a fraction of the time it would take them manually post each picture separately across all channels they are connected with.
+The connections between these sites allow for quick sharing of content from one channel to another — frequently within a couple of taps — allowing users to quickly post photos onto multiple social channels in a fraction of the time it would take them to post each picture separately across all channels manually they are connected with.

 You can also choose which photos Instagram should automatically share on its paired sites by tapping “Sharing Options” on the “Edit Profile” page.
-Here, toggle off any photo types (including stories) that you don’t want to appear on paired profiles when posted to Instagram.
+Here, toggle off any photo types (including stories) you don’t want to appear on paired profiles when posted to Instagram.

 Finding Your Drafts

-Sometimes, when you are creating an Instagram post, you may want to edit it and save it as a draft for later use.
-But, how do you find your drafts?
+Sometimes, when creating an Instagram post, you may want to edit it and save it as a draft for later use.
+But how do you find your drafts?

 Access your profile page